Tom4tot/Disable-Microsoft-Defender-Real-Time-Protection-solutions/README.md

 ## Method 3: Regedit (not recommended)
 - Cons
-  - It can easily become oudated after an updates
+  - It sometimes becomes outdated after updates
   - It could lead to instabilities

 ## Method 4: Windows Security UI (not recommended)